-Pete Buttigieg Napa Vally Wine Cave Fundraiser Draws Taunts from Socialists
+Pete Buttigieg Napa Valley Wine Cave Fundraiser Draws Taunts from Socialists

 — Faiz (@fshakir) December 16, 2019

-The Sanders campaign sent a fundraising email, asking supporters to help the Democrat socialist fight back against the Silicon Vally and California billionaires funding Buttigieg’s campaign.
+The Sanders campaign sent a fundraising email, asking supporters to help the Democrat socialist fight back against the Silicon Valley and California billionaires funding Buttigieg’s campaign.

 “Can you help Bernie match Pete’s wine cave fundraiser?” the email asked.
 “We do need your help to fight back against the wine cave money flooding into this race to stop us.”